 BC: No, they’re both in the same general area.

 TG: Sometimes I take wines and try to make them into something that they’re not.
 I literally will put them in other places just to see what happens.
 They usually pop off the new location and go back to where I usually find them.

 TG: To close, I’m thinking about the whole tasting process in the context of the exams.
 We work with students and they practice on their own and in groups, but then they have to be in the right zone for the exam to do well.
 A lot of it has to do with confidence but there’s something else as well.

 BC: Whenever I’ve had a good tasting confidence is always the key.
 Nervous energy keeps you all over the place and prevents you from focusing in on the fruits, the earth in a categorized way.
 I’ve also noticed that when people are doing nothing in a tasting they’re looking all over the place.

-TG: True.
-I also think that expectations and belief are powerful filters that start a sequence of thinking.
-For instance, when you pick up this glass and look at the color of the wine you have instant expectations about the wine including fruit profile and structure.
+TG: True; I also think that expectations and belief are powerful filters that start a sequence of thinking.
+For instance, when you pick up this glass and look at the color of the wine, you have instant expectations about the wine including fruit profile and structure.
 White wines not so much but red wines much more.
-So if you take the color away then the function has to be
+If you take the color away then the function has to be different.